 British film exhibitor Cineworld said on Tuesday it agreed to acquire the U.S.’s second largest film exhibitor Regal Entertainment for $3.6 billion.

-If the U.S. Justice Department approves the buyout, Cineworld will become the world’s second-largest exhibitor behind AMC, which is owned by China’s Wanda Group.
+If the U.S. Justice Department approves the buyout, Cineworld will become the world’s second-largest exhibitor behind AMC, which is now partially owned by China’s Wanda Group.

 The new Cineworld and Regal entity would control more than 9,500 screens in ten countries.
 The deal is likely to receive approval with minimal changes.

 London-based Cineworld was founded in 1995 and is currently the second-largest theater operator in Europe with 2,227 screens.
 In 2016, the company reported £800 million in revenue.